Its-Leo-Space/AI-SalesForge/README.md

 # AI-SalesForge
-A full-suite AI Sales Agents that handle your entire pipeline, combining auto prospecting, personalized email outreach, and psy-ops sales objection handling.
-Equipped with specialized subagents and advanced skills, scripts and workflows with dynamic hand-on agent interactions and context awareness for the entire funnel.

-# AI Sales Forge 🛠️💼

-An advanced, enterprise-grade Multi-Agent Sales Engine running inside Claude Code.
-Optimized to dynamically orchestrate 5 specialized parallel agents alongside deterministic data quality gates and psychological objection defusal frameworks.

-AI Sales Forge transforms raw intent signals and domain URLs into deeply contextualized, high-conversion B2B outreach, structured qualifying scoring, and playbook-aligned meeting frameworks—entirely driving your enterprise revenue pipeline from the command line.
+AI-SalesForge is a full-suite, enterprise-grade Multi-Agent Sales Engine built inside Claude Code.
+It autonomously drives your entire B2B revenue pipeline—from raw intent signals and domain URLs to personalized outreach, structured lead scoring, and playbook-aligned meeting frameworks—entirely from the command line.

+Powered by 5 dynamically orchestrated parallel agents, it combines automated prospecting, hyper-personalized email outreach, and psychological objection-handling frameworks.
+Specialized subagents operate with deep context awareness and real-time agent interactions across every stage of the funnel, supported by deterministic data quality gates to protect pipeline integrity from first signal

 ---